 Completed infrastructure projects

 - Expanded and resurfaced parking lots and street parking in the Waterton townsite.
-When complete, 177 new parking stalls will be available.
-As of 2019, most already are.
+Upon completion of the Visitor Centre, a total of 177 new parking stalls will have been added in town.

-- Extensive utility replacement throughout the townsite, ensuring safe and reliable water and sewer services for residents and visitors.
+- Extensive utility replacement throughout the townsite, ensuring safe and reliable services for residents and visitors.

 The Peace Park Plaza has been redesigned and rebuilt with enhanced visitor opportunities to celebrate the Waterton-Glacier International Peace Park World Heritage Site as the world’s first International Peace Park